ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Alternative playstyles/README.md

 ‣ Taking notes from previous worlds, we have decided that taking the slag produced by oil shale can be a valuable asset at slowing things down.
 We may or may not have compromised the structure in turn for some utility.

 **Update v1.1 Changelog:**
 Added customizable UI with config saving to make the experience what you want.
 Can now toggle up to 4 turrets, up to 2 deposits, 2 pipelines, 1 spotlight, 1 waste dumper and 50% damage reduction.
 Expect another update at some point.
+‣ Known Bugs -> clients can build or interact with some of the things you disabled, this won't have any effect besides it just building for when you want to enable it.
+This was done so that you could not respawn turrets for free ammo.
+Have not tried seeing if they can deposit.
+Pipelines cause the treads to spaz out.
+Download Link:

 ## YOINK - v1.0
 **Authors:** The Inevitable Luke